MDPI-AG/case-study-backend-engineering-php/README.md

 The `SearchController` is a simple controller that allows searching for books by title or author passed via the GET `q` param and basic sorting passed via the GET `sort`param.
 The controller is a mess and may not work as intended.
-Please refactor it by making deliberate decisions on how to improve the code quality, scoping, readability, maintainability, etc. We do not expect you to implement a full search engine (like Solr, Elastic or OpenSearch), but rather rework the existing code base.
+Please refactor it by making deliberate decisions on how to improve the code quality, scoping, readability, maintainability, scaling, etc. We do not expect you to implement a full search engine (like Solr, Elastic or OpenSearch), but rather rework the existing code base.

 Please be ready to explain your refactoring decisions during the technical interview.